larsthorup/mocha-vite-puppeteer/README.md

 Run your [Mocha](https://mochajs.org/) front-end tests with the [Vite](https://vitejs.dev/) bundler and the [Puppeteer](https://pptr.dev/) browser launcher.

 "mocha-vite-puppeteer" can be used with any existing Vite project and is not specific to Vue, React or any other front-end library.
+Both JavaScript and TypeScript is supported via Vite.

 ## Install